kato-im/hubot-kato/README.md

     $ ./bin/hubot -a kato

 ### Notes

-Currently the Kato adapter only supports listening for commands in a room, not in 1 on 1 chats.
+Kato addapter supports listening for commands in a rooms and 1 on 1 chats.
 You can address your bot by beginning a message with its name, which defaults to "Hubot".
+(Bot not listening messages from user which credentials is used for Hubot login)

 You can change this and also set an alias using the following additional environment vars: